Shortcuts are supposed to provide quick access to frequently used commands, but how many shortcuts do you know by heart?

 One trigger option of KeyCue is to display a small KeyCue icon in the menu bar.
 You can then associate multiple kinds of clicks (normal click, right click, pressing the mouse button a bit longer) along with your choice of modifier keys to invoke different actions.

 For example, you can use a right-click for pulling down a menu with some typical commands, or you can use a click with the option key to quickly open KeyCue's Settings window.

 In addition to activating certain features of KeyCue, the menu icon also serves as a visible indicator that KeyCue is active and ready to display the information you need.

 Increased productivity through KeyCue

-You can activate all shortcuts by clicking even those you cannot type.
+You can activate most shortcuts by clicking even those you cannot type.

 Mac OS X comes with a set of useful shortcuts for keyboard navigation, taking screen snapshots, zooming, activation of Spotlight, Exposé, Dashboard, and more.
 KeyCue helps you to learn and remember these shortcuts by including them in the pop-up table.

 You can decide whether the system-wide shortcuts should appear together with the other shortcuts in a single large table or in a separate table (as shown to the left) by assigning separate activation keys.